FYI: this was in reaction to a BBC story about this happening Truth is indeed stranger than fiction.

 Christie shook his head.
 When the going gets tough, everybody’s going to get tougher he thought.
 His phone chirped.
 He sighed and stood.
 Glanced at the phone to see the expected recall message.
 He clicked an acknowledgment and quickly walked to the bedroom, stripped off his socks and replaced them with a clean pair of expensive real wool socks.
 He slipped his feet back into his steel toed shoes, took his gun out of the safe, put it in its holster, slipped both arms into the holster straps pulling the weapon into place.
 He then buckled the straps that would hold the gun underneath his jacket but over his protective armor.

 Three eighteen-hour shifts later, Christie developed a slight cough.
 It was towards the end of the third shift and he didn’t think anything of it.
 But by the next morning, the slight cough had turned into a hacking cough and Christie realized that he’d been infected.
 He considered himself lucky because he got the lung variation and not the more serious stomach infection.

 He picked up his phone, speed-dialed the precinct and left a simple message, “Christie.
 Got it.”

 Christie went to his bathroom, leaned on the sink and looked at himself in the mirror.
-A hacking cough shook him and after it was finished, he stood gasping for breath.
+A hacking cough shook him and after it was finished, he stood and gasped for breath.
 He knew it would only get worse, and he confessed to himself that he was indeed scared.
 A thought flickered across his mind that it was okay to die with your buddies surrounding you in a firefight, but dying alone in an apartment by yourself was no way to go.
 There would be nobody to find him or mourn him, and who the hell would give a damn if I die, he thought.